Tests of general relativity: Binary pulsars

 A "double pulsar" discovered in 2003, PSR J0737-3039, has a periastron precession of 16.90° per year; unlike the Hulse–Taylor binary, both neutron stars are detected as pulsars, allowing precision timing of both members of the system.
-Due to this, the tight orbit, the fact that the system is almost edge-on, and the very low transverse velocity of the system as seen from Earth, J0737−3039 provides by far the best system for strong-field tests of general relativity known so far.
-Several distinct relativistic effects are observed, including orbital decay as in the Hulse–Taylor system.
-After observing the system for two and a half years, four independent tests of general relativity were possible, the most precise (the Shapiro delay) confirming the general relativity prediction within 0.05% (nevertheless the periastron shift per orbit is only about 0.0013% of a circle and thus it is not a higher-order relativity test).
+Due to this, the tight orbit, the fact that the system is almost edge-on, and the very low transverse velocity of the system as seen from Earth, J0737−3039 and similar systems provide stringent strong-field tests of general relativity.
+At least five distinct relativistic effects can be observed, including orbital decay as in the Hulse–Taylor system.
+The relativitic effects can be described as so-called post-Keplerian (PK) parameters, each of which depends on the masses of the two objects in different ways.
+From the point of intersection of any two parameters in the $M_1-M_2$ plane, both masses can be determined.
+General relativity further predicts all of the parameter curves will intersect at one point, making the size of the common intersection region of three or more curves a test of the theory.